roalyr/GDTLancer/MODEL-CASCADE-PROTOCOL.md

 STRICT OUTPUT FORMAT for 'IMMEDIATE-TODO.md':
 1. CONTEXT: A 2-sentence summary of what we are building right now and why.
 2. FILE MANIFEST: List strictly which files need to be created or modified.
-3. ATOMIC TASKS: Break the work down into numbered steps (Task 1, Task 2, etc.).
+3. ATOMIC TASKS: Break the work down into a Markdown Checklist using the format "- [ ] Task Name".
    - For each task, define the TARGET FILE.
    - Define the DEPENDENCIES (files the AI must read to understand the context).
    - Provide PSEUDO-CODE SIGNATURES for key functions (define inputs/outputs exactly).